-Join Mark Struthers for an in-depth discussion in this video Track visibility for convenience, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Track visibility for convenience, part of Learning Cubase Pro 8.

 - As we move into a new section, oddly I'm just going to tell you what we're going to be looking at in the following movie.
 What we will be looking at is quantization.
 I'm only bringing that up here because, by contrast, we're going to be looking at something called track visibility, and I'm only telling you about the next movie simply because the way I set it up here will reflect on what we look at in the next one, when we are looking at quantization.
 Anyway, as you know, this is our project that we've been working on a number of times already.

 And because of the screen resolution that we record these movies for you, I haven't got as much space on my screen as I would ordinarily have.
 As a consequence of that, previously we've placed all of our different tracks into relevant folders: all the guitars in one, the drums in another, the vocals and the piano in their own distinct folders.
 We've also got a VSD instrument folder that gets generated every time we generate a VSDI, and there is that group tracks folder too.
 Remember, previously we routed all of our drums out to that particular channel.